 - Or maybe for you, an exit date wouldn’t be best and you would like to make a monetary goal after you have saved a certain amount a year you would feel comfortable leaving your job.

-- It truly is all about when you are ready, you never want to leave and feel like that you regret your decision, but you also don’t want to stall and make it go on forever and ever.
+- It truly is all about when you are ready, you never want to leave and feel like that you regret leaving your job, but you also don’t want to stall and make it go on forever and ever.

 The only person it is hurting is you and you will lose all that great motivation that could have gone into your next journey.